Understanding electrical ground is critical when dealing with electrical systems (including amplifiers, preamplifiers and the like).

 By properly grounding the amplifier (and other audio equipment) to the same earth potential, we provide a safe path for any stray current to flow toward.
 This should be a major safety consideration when setting up studios and PA systems.
 More on this in the section Grounding A Guitar/Bass Amplifier.

-Poor wiring and grounding can lead to personal injury if someone is to touch the amplifier circuits and effectively become the shortest path to ground.
+Poor wiring and grounding can lead to personal injury if someone touches the amplifier circuits and effectively becomes the shortest path to ground.
 Improper grounding can also lead to malfunctioning and damage of the amplifier and its connected audio devices.

 Note that the danger of an amplifier is not so much a product of the AC audio signal, which has a relatively low voltage.
 Rather, the risk comes from the power supply and power circuitry that powers the amplifier with higher voltages.